evavalterova/MATADOR/README.md

 can be used freely for non-commercial research and medical purposes.
 Please cite the following publication when using the application:

 E. Valterova, J.D.
-Unterlauft, T. Kirsten, R. Kolar, F. G. Rauscher, “Comprehensive Automatic Processing and Analysis of Flood Illumination Retinal Images,” - submitted to Biomedical Optics Express in June 2022
+Unterlauft, M. Francke, T. Kirsten, R. Kolar, F. G. Rauscher, “Comprehensive Automatic Processing and Analysis of Adaptive Optics Flood Illumination Retinal Images,” - submitted to Biomedical Optics Express in July 2022

 DATA
 ----